 Honda CR-V Maintenance Schedule

-As the proud owner of a Honda CR-V, you’re going to want to follow the recommended maintenance schedule so you can enjoy years of reliable performance.
-But keeping track of all those month and mileage intervals can be pretty confusing.
-Lucky for you, and other drivers in the Santa Ana, Tustin, and Rancho Santa Margarita area, the Honda CR-V comes with a helpful maintenance minder system.
+As the proud owner of a Honda CR-V, you’re going to want to follow the recommended maintenance schedule, so you can enjoy years of reliable performance.
+Keeping track of all those month and mileage intervals is an undertaking all its own.
+Luckily for you and other drivers in the Santa Ana, Tustin, and Rancho Santa Margarita, CA, areas, the Honda CR-V comes with a helpful Maintenance Minder system.

-In this guide, our team at the Norm Reeves Honda Superstore Irvine will help you understand how this sophisticated system works so you can make sure you’re up-to-date on all of your Honda CR-V maintenance.
+In this guide, our team at Norm Reeves Honda Superstore Irvine will help you understand how this sophisticated system works, so you can make sure you’re up to date on all your Honda CR-V maintenance.

 About the Honda CR-V Maintenance Minder

 As stated previously, the Honda CR-V maintenance schedule is your guide to the services it needs to maintain peak performance.
 It lists each appointment you need to make, as well as the times they need to be scheduled.

 Each recommended service appointment gives your CR-V everything from an oil change to a battery inspection, depending on your crossover’s age and how many miles it’s been driven.
 The Honda CR-V maintenance schedule recommends you schedule in 7,500-mile or 6-month increments, whichever comes first.